andymeneely/project-timber-wolf/rules/RULES.md

 **Players level up** as well as characters.
 Every human player starts at level 1 when they are new to this game.
 At the end of every heist, regardless of the objective outcome or character fate, every player levels up the named character they just played - even if they have no plans to play them ever again.

 **Characters Start at Player Level**.
-For the next heist, a player may start with a character of the _player's level_ (or less).
+For the next heist, you may start with a character of the _your player level_ (or less).
 That character may be new or used previously.

-**No evil twins.** A player may NOT create a new named character with exactly the same card combinations as another named character.
+**No evil twins.** You may NOT create a new named character with exactly the same card combinations as another named character.

-For example, Josh's character *Cam* (see above examples) who is a *Tinkerer* with *Assault* and *Smash 'n' Grab* is Busted.
+_Example of player and character levels._ For example, this is Josh's third time playing this game, so he is Level 3.
+Last time, Josh's character *Cam* who is a *Tinkerer* with *Assault* and *Smash 'n' Grab* is Busted.
 Josh wants to build a new *Tinkerer* with *Assault* named _Iris_.
-He may not use *Smash 'n' Grab* as the other skill as that would be identical to Cam.
+He may not use *Smash 'n' Grab* as the other skill as that would be identical to Cam. _Iris_ will start at Level 3.
 {:.example}

 **Progression**.
-At Level 2, a character upgrades one Skill card of your choice.
+At Level 2, upgrade one Skill card of your choice.
 At Level 3, upgrade your Character to a Pro version.
 At Level 4, upgrade your other Skill card.
 The maximum player and character level is 4 (both pro Skills and a pro Character).

 Each Amateur card is given two choices to level into, as indicated on the back of the card.
 Place your Amateur Character card in the box and choose one Pro card as your new character.
 Record your choice on your character sheet.
 Skill cards work the same way.